Kris3010/weather_app/README.md

 # weather_app
-This is a weather app that gets the location and displays the current weather using a api to pull the data
+This is a weather app that gets the location and displays the current weather using a api to pull the data using a api to fetch the data